Java AWT/Swing Testing¶

 -

-Click on the
+Click the

 Settings > Java

 button.
-This will launch the Java Bridge installation dialog: -
+This will launch the Java Bridge Installation dialog: -

 -

-Verify that the installation is successful
+Verify that the installation was successful.

 To verify that the bridge installed correctly, check that the following files have been installed inside your Java VM (typically found at C:\Program Files (x86)\Java\jre1.x.x_xxx